 Prepare necessary documents

-To ensure smooth and hassle-free travel, always make sure to have any important legal documents like a valid license, registration, and all necessary permits with you before traveling.
+To ensure smooth and hassle-free travel, always make sure to have any important legal documents like a valid licence, registration, and all necessary permits with you before travelling.

 If you’re bound for long drives, make sure to get enough sleep before hitting the road because accidents are frequently caused by driver’s sleepiness and fatigue.
 Remember, fatigue doesn’t just increase the risk of the driver, but the safety of others on the road too.